-is the Serbian version of stuffed cabbage and many Serbs serve it for special occasions like their slava.
+This recipe for sarma is the Serbian version of stuffed cabbage that many Serbs serve every day but especially for special occasions like their slava and other holidays.

 Some people use imported or homemade whole heads of brined cabbage (sauerkraut) known as kiseli kupus when making their sarma.

 - 1 large head cabbage (3 to 4 pounds)

 - 1 cup raw rice (rinsed)